Howdju/howdju/premiser-ui/src/policies/faq.md

 value to its users if users remove their content because doing so would invalidate the content of other users that was built on top of it.
 For that reason, content you submit to Howdju may persist indefinitely.

 That said, Howdju recognizes the importance of allowing users to change their minds.
-Currently we support disassociating a user from a particular piece of content.
+We plan to support disassociating a user from a particular piece of content.
 In the future we plan to support versioned edits.

 If there are extenuating circumstances which require immediate disassociation of a user from content, or deletion of content, please report the content or email us at
 <span data-type="email" data-email-user="report" data-email-domain="howdju.com"></span>.

-## Can I delete my Howdju account?
+## Will I be able to delete my Howdju account?

 Howdju believes that the subjects with which a user chooses to interact and the ways that a user behaves provide important context to understanding the user's motivations and authenticity.
 Other users deserve some ability to access this context instead of seeing content divorced from the context of the person who was motivated to create it.

-For this reason, Howdju balances users' needs to disassociate themselves personally from Howdua and their created content by replacing accounts with anonymized accounts rather than complete deletion.
+For this reason, Howdju plans to balance users' needs to disassociate themselves personally from Howdju and their created content by replacing accounts with anonymized accounts rather than complete deletion.
 This approach allows other users the opportunity to see the content in context, while disassociating the creator from the activity.